Experimenting with rules for the social game commonly called "Telephone".

 Using the Mechanics, Dynamics, Aesthetics model of game design & construction as a baseline, students learn how to talk about the way games create meaning for players and spectators alike.
 Then, they create a series of increasingly refined and complex prototypes as they learn to express their own views and values through games and game design.

 For those of you considering what your four years at UCSC might look like in the Games: Art + Design major, we have put together a list of resources.
 These include:

 - the list of requirements for the major.

 - a sample course plan for first years entering 2015,

 - the list of eligible electives for this major.

 - some frequently asked questions about the major.

-For other questions related to declaring the major, submitting a transfer application or other administrative issues, please contact Bennett Williamson, the AGPM Undergraduate Advisor.
+For other questions related to declaring the major, submitting a transfer application or other administrative issues, please contact Juan Morales-Rocha, the AGPM Undergraduate Advisor.